 Having a Backup Battery plan is important for your door opener because of the improvement on the level of access to your garage whether the power is on or off.
 Garage door opener Backup Battery systems can still serve your garage door for about 2 days before they lose their charge.
 This depends on the weight of your door.
 Also, this means between 20 and 40 opens and closes.
 Your battery can still operate providing you security until you resolve the power problem.

 You don’t need to dump the battery after exhausting its power.
-Most back up batteries are recyclable and will help you to withstand the weather challenge power outage might cost.
-Whichever product you are buying whether it is Linear, Genie or Liftmaster, your back up batteries are designed to expire at some time and once the expiration reaches, you can always call at the nearest store for recycling process.
+Most backup batteries are recyclable and will help you to withstand the weather challenge power outage might cost.
+Whichever product you are buying whether it is Linear, Genie, or Liftmaster, your backup batteries are designed to expire at some time.
+Once the expiration reaches, you can always call the nearest store for the recycling process.

-Back up batteries are not what you are going to spend a week charging.
-They are just there to serve you and forestall unforeseen circumstance, and one of the greatest benefits of having it is it only takes a day for it to charge.
-You don’t have to waste a whole week monitoring your back up battery for your door opener.
-Besides that, a fully charged back up battery is designed to supply a garage door opener with 24 hours of standby power during which time it can operate up to 20 full cycles
+Backup batteries are not what you are going to spend a week charge.
+They are just there to serve you and forestall unforeseen circumstances.
+One of the greatest benefits of having it is it only takes a day for it to charge.
+You don’t have to waste a whole week monitoring your backup battery for your door opener.
+Besides that, a fully charged back-up battery is designed to supply a garage door opener with 24 hours of standby power.
+During which time it can operate up to 20 full cycles